asafamr/svelte-vscode-web/README.md

 # Svelte VSCode Web Extension

-This is an unoffical port of svelte vscode extension to vscode web.
+This is an unofficial port of the Svelte VSCode extension to VSCode web.
-Web extensions can run in both standalonde vscode and browser-based web vscode (used in e.g. github.dev, github1s.com, vscode.dev...).
+Web extensions can run in both standalone vscode and browser-based web vscode (used in e.g. github.dev, github1s.com, vscode.dev...).
 [Web extensions have some limitations](https://code.visualstudio.com/api/extension-guides/web-extensions).

 ## Supported features

-- All builtin lanaguge features should be wokring - syntax highlighting, definition navigation, auto completions...
+- All builtin language features should be working - syntax highlighting, definition navigation, auto completions...
 - Typescript 4.4.4 bundled in with autocompletion across files
 - Prettier formatter

 ## Unsupported features
-Templating engines (pug, cofeescript...) and styling engines (sass, less...) aren't currenly supported.
+Templating engines (pug, cofeescript...) and styling engines (sass, less...) aren't currently supported.
 Importing Svelte components from typescript isn't supported either.

 <br>
 <br>

-See it in action in github.dev [here](https://github.dev/asafamr/svelte-web-preview) (Install the recommanded extension when asked)
+See it in action in github.dev [here](https://github.dev/asafamr/svelte-web-preview) (Install the recommended extension when asked)

 <br>
 <br>